Palace of Versailles: 19th century – history museum and government venue

 Emperor Napoleon III used the palace on occasion as a stage for grand ceremonies.
 One of the most lavish was the banquet that he hosted for Queen Victoria in the Royal Opera of Versailles on 25 August 1855.

 During the Franco-Prussian War of 1870–1871, the palace was occupied by the general staff of the victorious German Army.
 Parts of the château, including the Hall of Mirrors, were turned into a military hospital.
-The creation of the German Empire, combining Prussia and the surrounding German states under William I, was formally proclaimed in the Hall of Mirrors on 18 January 1871.
+The creation of the German Empire, combining Prussia and the surrounding German states under Wilhelm I, was formally proclaimed in the Hall of Mirrors on 18 January 1871.
 The Germans remained in the palace until the signing of the armistice in March 1871.
-In that month, the government of the new Third French Republic, which had departed Paris during the war for Tours and then Bordeaux, moved into the palace.
+In that month, the government of the new French Third Republic, which had departed Paris during the war for Tours and then Bordeaux, moved into the palace.
 The National Assembly held its meetings in the Opera House.

 The uprising of the Paris Commune in March 1871, prevented the French government, under Adolphe Thiers, from returning immediately to Paris.
 The military operation which suppressed the Commune at the end of May was directed from Versailles, and the prisoners of the Commune were marched there and put on trial in military courts.
 In 1875 a second parliamentary body, the French Senate, was created and held its meetings for the election of a President of the Republic in a new hall created in 1876 in the south wing of the palace.
 The French Senate and National Assembly continue to meet in the palace in joint session on special occasions, such as the amendment of the Constitution of France.